hitoshi-watase/sercrod/docs/reference/directives/upload.md

 - Add `capture` for camera or microphone capture on supporting mobile browsers.
 - Keep the upload element simple and clearly labeled so that users discover it easily.
 - Treat `*into` and `$upload` as short-lived slots: copy anything you need to preserve into stable data fields.
-- Handle errors via `@nablla-error` on the host or by listening for `nablla-error` and showing user-friendly messages.
+- Handle errors via `@sercrod-error` on the host or by listening for `sercrod-error` and showing user-friendly messages.

 #### Notes

 - Alias attribute `n-upload` behaves identically to `*upload` and exists for environments where `*` is inconvenient in attribute names.
 - `*upload` uses `XMLHttpRequest` instead of `fetch` so that upload progress is observable.
-You should not mix this with separate manual `fetch` logic for the same file input; keep the flow inside Nablla.
+You should not mix this with separate manual `fetch` logic for the same file input; keep the flow inside Sercrod.
 - `*upload` does not submit a surrounding `<form>`.
 If you need to send other form fields along with the files, pass them through the `with` option or design a dedicated endpoint that accepts both.
-- The hidden file input is internal to Nablla.
+- The hidden file input is internal to Sercrod.
 Do not try to style or access it directly; always wire your UI and logic to the element that carries `*upload`.